DanielJPC19/DanielJPC19/README.md

 - 🔭 I’m currently studying Software Systems Engineering in ICESI University.
 - 💬 Ask me about mathematics, music and coding.
-- 🌱 I’m currently learning trombone, and tenor flute; Python and C++.
+- 🌱 I’m currently learning Python and C++.

 <!--
 **DanielJPC19/DanielJPC19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.